The Portrait of a Lady (film): Reception

 The Portrait of a Lady received mixed reviews from critics.
-It holds a 46% approval rating on Rotten Tomatoes based on 72 reviews, with an average rating of 5.9/10.
+It holds a 47% approval rating on Rotten Tomatoes based on 73 reviews, with an average rating of 5.9/10.
 The consensus summarizes: "Beautiful, indulgently heady, and pretentious, The Portrait of a Lady paints Jane Campion's directorial shortcomings in too bright a light."
-On Metacritic, which assigns a normalized rating, the film has a score of 60 out of 100, based on 18 critics, indicating "mixed or average reviews".
-Audiences polled by CinemaScore gave the film a grade of "B-" on an A+ to F scale.
+On Metacritic, the film has a score of 60 out of 100, based on 18 critics, indicating "mixed or average reviews".
+Audiences polled by CinemaScore gave the film a grade of "B−" on an A+ to F scale.

+The film grossed $3.7 million in the United States and Canada and $20 million worldwide.

 Accolades

 Home media

 On December 11, 2012, Shout!
 Factory released The Portrait of a Lady: Special Edition on DVD and Blu-ray.